betsythefc/custard/plans.md

 v0.9
 ----

- - Create "review details" page that will list the details, any comments and an enlarged copy of the smiley face.
+ - [DONE] ~Create "review details" page that will list the details, any comments and an enlarged copy of the smiley face.~~
  - [DONE] ~~Change Smiley dropdown to radio buttons.~~
  - Change search.php to use mysqlconnect.php to connect to database.
  - [NULLIFIED] ~~Center text in dropdown boxes on search page.~~